Who We Are

 In 1986, the Indian River County Commission asked the firefighters to submit an application for funds with the State of Florida to assist in future improvements to the fairgrounds.
 So then, was the “Indian River County Fair Association” chartered.
 Following guidelines set aside by the state of Florida under state statute 616, this association and Indian River County receive funds to construct and improve the facilities on this property.

 The Indian River County Fair Association, subcontracts with the Vero Beach Firefighters Association to operate their annual event.
 The Indian River County Fair Association has a 25 member Board who along with the general manager and the 11-committee directors are responsible for the fairs daily operation.
-The fair pays Indian River County 1/3 of its net profit for use of the facilities.
-2/3 remains for charitable activity.
+The fair pays Indian River County 10% of its gross revenue for use of the facilities.
+Net proceeds benefit various local charities.

 The fairground continues to develop in a forward progress.
 There have been updates to the electrical stations, agricultural building and 4-H parking areas as well as the campground.
 Monies from lessors of the property go back into the facilities so improvements can continue.
 In 2008, the Indian River County Commission approved a request to fund a master plan for the fairgrounds.
 This master site plan will provide the information needed to allow the facilities and grounds to grow at an appropriate pace.
 Site infrastructure, campground facilities, patron safety, vehicle parking, pedestrian entry points, restrooms, midway operations and roadway concerns will be addressed.
 HOWEVER; this plan was pulled from funding when the economic conditions worsened in this county.
 The fair board and its directors continue to pursue its re-instatement for public viewing and discussion during our current fair season.